john-light/validity-rollups/validity_rollups_on_bitcoin.md

 > Table 2 description: Note that these figures assume that the witness discount is applied to all of the transaction data that is part of a rollup block.
 The mainchain block is broken up into 1,000,000 WU and 3,000,000 WU portions in the table to illustrate how in the case of rollup transactions, some of the weight limit must be used for the rollup validity proof and script data while the rest can be used for the rollup transaction data.

 So far we have only discussed throughput increases in terms of transactions per block based on the currently-available data storage space in each bitcoin block.
 But unlike bitcoin transactions — even those in a hypothetical world with transaction size optimizations such as cross-input signature aggregation — bitcoin full nodes do not have to execute each validity rollup transaction to determine if they are valid or not.
 The only computation bitcoin full nodes have to perform to verify a block's worth of validity rollup transactions is to verify a validity proof.
 A rollup validity proof takes the same amount of time and computational effort to verify whether it is proving the validity of one transaction or a full block's worth of transactions.
 To take further advantage of this gain in computational efficiency, additional "dumb storage" space per bitcoin block could be provided for rollup transactions.
-This would enable even more rollup transactions to fit per bitcoin block without any additional CPU burden on bitcoin full nodes.
+This would enable even more rollup transactions to fit per bitcoin block without putting any additional CPU burden on bitcoin full nodes.

-See Appendix C and D for details about how more throughput and cost savings can be obtained by implementing offchain and offchain-onchain hybrid data availability protocols.
+See Appendix C and D for details about how more throughput and cost savings can be obtained by implementing offchain and onchain/offchain hybrid data availability protocols.

 See Appendix E for an investigation into how validity proofs can enable even more throughput increases than validity rollups alone.

 ### 4.3 Fractal scaling with rollups

 The scaling gains provided by validity rollups do not stop at Layer 2 (L2).
 Validity rollups can be layered on top of validity rollups to provide "fractal scaling" to virtually unlimited levels of scale.
 Once bitcoin L1 blocks fill up with L2 validity rollup transactions, an L3 validity rollup could be built on top of the L2 validity rollup.
-Then once the L2 validity rollup blocks fill up with L3 validity rollup transactions, an L4 validity rollup could be built on top of the L3 validity rollup, and so on, and so on.[82]
+Then once the L2 validity rollup blocks fill up with L3 validity rollup transactions, an L4 validity rollup could be built on top of the L3 validity rollup, and so on, and so on.[91]

 **Figure 6.
 Layered rollups**

 ![figure6_vr](https://user-images.githubusercontent.com/9424721/186954172-43b35f84-0d46-4669-ab66-5aaec0b4a351.png)

-> Figure 6 description: An example visualizing how rollups could be layered on top of one another.
-In this example, there are two Layer 2 rollups: one specialized in providing data availability (perhaps with incentives in place to penalize data unavailability attacks) and another specialized in high-security payments and contracts.
-On top of the Layer 2 data availability rollup, there are three Layer 3 rollups, each specializing in a different use case: private p2p payments, financial contracts, and in-game asset ownership and transfers.
-Since the Layer 3 rollups are relying on Layer 2 full nodes for data availability, they could be considered less secure than the Layer 2 rollups that rely on bitcoin Layer 1 full nodes for data availability security.
-The tradeoff for this reduced security would be lower transaction costs due to the lower cost of data storage on Layer 2.
-Use cases that require high security could use a Layer 2 rollup such as the high-security payments and contracts rollup here instead.
+> Figure 6 description: A graphic visualizing how rollups could be layered on top of one another.
+In this example, there are two L2 rollups: one specialized in providing data availability (perhaps with incentives in place to penalize data unavailability attacks) and another specialized in high-security payments and contracts.
+On top of the L2 data availability rollup, there are three L3 rollups, each specializing in a different use case: private p2p payments, financial contracts, and in-game asset ownership and transfers.
+Since the L3 rollups are relying on L2 full nodes for data availability, they could be considered less secure than the L2 rollups that rely on bitcoin L1 full nodes for data availability security.
+The tradeoff for this reduced security would be lower transaction costs due to the lower cost of data storage on L2.
+Use cases that require high security could use a L2 rollup such as the high-security payments and contracts rollup here instead.

 ### 4.4 Scaling validity rollups

 As more transactions need to be proven valid at each rollup layer, the difficulty of creating the necessary validity proofs increases.
 The computation needed to create these proofs can be parallelized using recursive proof composition.
 Recursion is essentially "proving the validity of proofs", so many computers could work on proving the validity of different transactions and then these proofs could be combined finally into a single proof, allowing horizontal scaling with multiple computers contributing to proving the validity of a rollup block.
-Trustless recursive proof composition is already possible with both SNARK and STARK proofs.[83, 84]
+Trustless recursive proof composition is already possible with both SNARK and STARK proofs.[92, 93]

 **Figure 7.
 Recursive proof workflow**